acorn-io/aws/iam/role/README.md

 # IAM Role Service Acorn

-This Service Acorn creates a CloudFormation stack containing a single IAM Role.
+This Service Acorn creates a CloudFormation stack containing the given IAM Role and inline Policy.

 ## Limitations